Last updated 3 July 2025

 Negligence in a legal context means a specific legal wrong—a failure in law to do what a reasonable person would have done in the circumstances to avoid loss or injury to another person.

-Negligence action is the most common cause of action pursued by people who suffer personal injury.
+Negligence is the most common cause of action pursued by people who suffer personal injury.

 The elements of a negligence action

-Before a plaintiff can recover compensation from a defendant in a negligence action, the plaintiff must establish that:
+Before a plaintiff can recover compensation from a defendant in a negligence action, the plaintiff must establish that the:

-- the defendant’s breach of duty caused the plaintiff’s personal injury.
+- defendant’s breach of duty caused the plaintiff’s personal injury.

 The Civil Liability Act 2003 (Qld) (Civil Liability Act) applies to claims for personal injuries and states the requirements for an action in negligence and the available defences.
-However, the following personal injuries are not included:
+However, the following personal injuries are not included under s 5 of the Civil Liability Act:

 - work related injuries